Malitar/Snowflake/README.md

 # Snowflake

 ## Description
-This Project contains some learnings about TailwindCSS.
+This Project contains some learnings and understandings about TailwindCSS's functionality.